chenchih/TechNote/CheatNote/README.md

 ### Create virtual env
-This is a useful way to isolation your current environment with new environment.
-Sometimes some pakage might conflict with specfic version and cause not able to install or run.
-You can just create a virtual environment with a fresh environment  which will not effect your current environment.
+This is a useful way to isolate your current environment from a new environment.
+Sometimes, some packages might conflict with a specific version and prevent to installation or run.
+You can just create a virtual environment with a fresh environment  which will not affect your current environment.

 #### using venv: